influxdata/docs-v2/content/v2.0/write-data/bulk-ingest-cloud.md

 products: [cloud]
 ---

-The InfluxDB API is the way to feed ongoing collection of data into InfluxDB.
-However, you might want to upload a large amount of previously existing *historical* data into InluxDB Cloud.
+You might want to upload a large amount of previously existing *historical* data into InluxDB Cloud.
 Given our usage-based pricing and the fact that the API is optimized for batched writing, the API is not recommended in the case of bulk data.

-Users who need to ingest bulk data chould contact support to review the limits, volume, and coordinate their efforts.
-This may include running a small sample of the data into a test bucket so that a schema review can also be performed.
+To migrate a large amount of existing historical data to Cloud, contact Support for assistance.
+We’ll review your ingest rate limits, volume, and existing [data schema](/v2.0/reference/key-concepts/data-schema) to ensure the most efficient migration.